CHT713/FDC-Diff/README.md

 ```
 And then, You need to modify the path in the def yuel_bond function in tools/bond_restruction.py, replacing it with your file path.
 It is recommended to use absolute paths to avoid unnecessary errors.

+Futhermore, modify the places involving paths in sample.py and update them to your path address.
 ```bash
 python sample.py
 ```